Using Docker Desktop to manage a Container

 Browser error page showing site cannot be reached at localhost with ERR_CONNECTION_REFUSED error

 Go back to Docker Desktop and press the Start button, it will work again.
+A stopped container keeps its filesystem and configuration, so starting it brings everything back as it was.

 Try pressing the CLI button.
 A new terminal window will open and you will automatically be connected to the Docker Container, as the root user: